The best dummies for soothing your baby: Tried and tested by parents and babies

 Do dummies need sterilising before use?

-Yes sterilise your baby's dummy the first time you use it and then regularly and daily after.
+Yes sterilise your baby's dummy the first time you use it and then regularly after.
 To sterilise a soother for the first time, pop it in a pot with boiling water for five minutes or soak it in a mixture of water and sterilising fluid.
 If you use a sterilising solution, do not leave the soother in longer than recommended, as this may damage the material.

-Which is better - dummy or thumb sucking?
+What's better - dummy or thumb sucking?

 A dummy is considered better because it's easier to control, whereas thumb sucking is harder to stop and monitor and children can carry on doing it for years.